-Here’s a press release that I created for fitness expert Pauline Nordin.
-I lead with the most important information: a new app release, and then followed up with a reason why you should care (Nordin outsold famed fitness trainer Jillian Michaels).
+Here’s a press release that was created for fitness expert Pauline Nordin.
+It starts with the most important information: a new app release, and follows with a reason why you should care (Nordin outsold famed fitness trainer Jillian Michaels).
 It was effective because it gave all of the facts and was easily quotable for journalists interested in the story.

 Jennifer Vanderslice, Owner, MoonGlow PR

 The press release was an announcement that my client’s books were available at the Fest for Beatles Fans event in Chicago and they can be purchased already signed by the authors.
 Not only did this create a boom for my author’s books, it generated traffic to the Fest website which has won me brownie points with the owners.
 This release is also timeless and can be linked to on social media again and again.

 When you have done something as unique and fun as we did, such as returning the whole rubber duck industry back to America where it began, it’s a cool emotional story that strikes an emotional chord in people regarding US manufacturing and thus gets a lot of attention in the media.
 In fact the HGTV/DYI/Discover network filmed our N.Y. factory for a show that went out to their 60 million viewer reach in the Spring on making ducks in America!

 Heather Piper, co-owner of Thrill of the Hunt

 The subject alone caught people’s attention, and gave Thrill of the Hunt exposure to increase ticket sales, further promoting our events without additional effort.
 It was used as a vehicle for interested parties to reach out to Thrill of the Hunt asking for dog scavenger hunts in specific dog friendly areas, or for fundraising opportunities for communities and charities.

 This press release gave us exposure in several dog magazines, including San Diego Dog and NOVADog (Virginia), online media such as Edge Media Network, a local radio station, and with local charities who promoted the event in their area.